-- " Secure computation in the cloud - " Data sovereignty and Schrems IIcompliant processing - " Privacy-compliant data analytics and collaboration - " Unlocked datasets to expand trusted AI/ML capabilities data and technology to trust in the business partner or supplier.
+- " Secure computation in the cloud - " Data sovereignty and Schrems II-compliant processing - " Privacy-compliant data analytics and collaboration - " Unlocked data sets to expand trusted AI/ML capabilities data and technology to trust in the business partner or supplier.
 Data privacy and security are foundational to building digital trust and provide the glue for digital transformation.
-However, organizations anticipate a wide range of external risks to potentially affect their digital transformation and technology investment plans.
-Their foremost risk concern is business exposure to cyber incidents and data breaches, whether from ransomware attacks, technical cloud misconfigurations or via the supply chain.
-From the CEO perspective, the twin challenges of cybersecurity and data sovereignty are seen as the foremost risk factors impacting their businesses during the next two years, according to IDC research (see Figure 1).
+However, organizations anticipate that a wide range of external risks could affect their digital transformation and technology investment plans.
+Their foremost risk concern is business exposure to cyberincidents and data breaches, whether from ransomware attacks or technical cloud misconfigurations or via the supply chain.
+CEOs see the twin challenges of cybersecurity and data sovereignty as the foremost risk factors impacting their businesses during the next two years, according to IDC research (see Figure 1).

-Figure 1: CEO Sentiment: Top 3 Risks with Greatest Impact on Business Today and in 2 Years
+FIGURE 1: CEO Sentiment: Top 3 Risks with Greatest Impact on Business in 2022 and 2024 n = 390

-Source: IDC WW CEO Sentiment Survey, 2022
+Source: IDC's Worldwide CEO Sentiment Survey, 2022

-Meanwhile, privacy regulation is tightening, adding additional complexities to turning data into business insight.
+Meanwhile, privacy regulations are tightening, adding further complexities to turning data into business insight.
 More data protection regulations, either modeled closely on the General Data Protection Regulation (GDPR) or with strong standards for protection, are emerging across the globe.
 Countries are taking more sovereignty measures to control the infrastructure and data generated in their jurisdictions, from rules on data residency to conditions on transborder data flows.
-The growing extraterritorial application of data governance laws subject organizations to a growing tension between allowing digital innovation to accelerate and ensuring data and IT infrastructures comply with regulations and guidelines.
+The growing extraterritorial application of data governance laws subjects organizations to a growing tension between allowing digital innovation to accelerate and ensuring data and IT infrastructures comply with regulations and guidelines.
 The data sovereignty implications extend to the cloud environment given that organizations are increasingly moving their services and data to platforms managed by international cloud providers.

 Using the public cloud is connected to the level of trust in the cloud service provider.
-Privacy and security concerns are inhibitors to moving regulatory sensitive data to the cloud, particularly in Europe.
-Security concerns center around the perceived increased security risk of storing data with a third-party provider, the lack of visibility into what data is within cloud applications, the extent to which they have control of who can access sensitive data - and, lastly, the extent to which government and law enforcement can access and request customer data.
+For cloud customers, privacy and security concerns are inhibitors to moving regulatory sensitive data to the cloud, particularly in Europe.
+Security concerns center around the perceived increased security risk of storing data with a third-party provider, the lack of visibility into what data is within cloud applications, the extent to which they have control of who can access sensitive data and, lastly, the extent to which government and law enforcement can access and request customer data.
 For example, the reach of the U.S. CLOUD Act has inhibited public authorities in some European countries from using the cloud.

-Cloud data can only be safeguarded if security and compliance features are well understood and properly configured from the outset.
-The industry-wide shared responsibility model sets out security responsibilities across all types of cloud platforms, providing guidance to securely leverage the benefits of the cloud.
+Cloud data can be safeguarded only if security and compliance features are well understood and properly configured from the outset.
+The industrywide shared responsibility model sets out security responsibilities across all types of cloud platforms, providing guidance to securely leverage the benefits of the cloud.
 Typically, the cloud service provider is responsible for the security of the cloud (the infrastructure), and the cloud customer is responsible for security in the cloud (data and resource configuration).

-Encryption and access controls in the cloud can solve security and compliance requirements for data at rest and data in transit.
-But problems arise when you want to process or collaborate with the data because it must be de-encrypted and is therefore transformed into a state that is unprotected.
+Encryption and access controls in the cloud can address security and compliance requirements for data at rest and data in transit.
+But problems arise when organizations want to process or collaborate with the data because it must be de-encrypted and is therefore transformed into a state that is unprotected.
 Statutory Pseudonymization, however, closes privacy and security gaps by protecting data in use, helping organizations realize their cloud and data strategies in a regulatory-compliant manner.